JJHPhoto/self_taught_programmer/README.md

 Jet lag has been rough but looking forward to getting back into this book.
 Though, Loops were never my strong suite.

 I am enjoying the `for-loops` in Python.
 Much less complicated that JS.
 Or maybe this guy explains it better than Anthony.

+## Day 17

+I am enjoying getting some coding in during the mornings before the day gets going.
+Today I'll be working in `Range` of `for-loops`.

+Oh, I guess `Range` is just a small part of this chapter.
+On to `While-Loops`.
+Those were interesting when I was working in `Java/Apex`.

+Ok, I'll end at the `Break`.
+Get it?